RecaEngine/Snapgen/README.md

 - 📦 Supports multiple models with a single image
 - 🖥️ [Supports GPU-accelerated inferencing with NVIDIA GPUs](#nvidia)
 - 🔐 [Signed images for `snapgen` and pre-made models](https://sozercan.github.io/snapgen/docs/cosign)
-- 🌈 Support for local, self-hosted or any remote container registries to store model images
+- 🌈 Supports air-gapped environments with self-hosted, local, or any remote container registries to store model images for inference on the edge.

 ## Quick Start